Active Learning for Decision Trees with Provable Guarantees: Related Works

 \textbf{Active Learning in Regression:} Active learning has been extensively studied in the context of linear regression and $\ell_p$ norm regression.
 Several papers aim to improve the label requirements of active learning and provide theoretical bounds on the minimum requirements~\cite{WoodruffActiveLearning, DWH18LinearRegression, PPP21LinearRegression, cp19LinearRegression, CD21LinearRegression, woo14LinearRegression, sar06LinearRegression}.
 Notably, \cite{WoodruffActiveLearning} investigates $\ell_p$ norm regression.
 Throughout our paper, we adopt the setup from~\cite{WoodruffActiveLearning}, and our algorithm returns a $(1 + \epsilon)$-approximate solution on a given discrete dataset where labels are arbitrary, without any assumptions on them.

-\textbf{Theory of Decision Tree Learning:} The theoretical study of decision tree learning has been explored primarily from the perspective of time complexity in various specific contexts~\cite{EH89DecisionTime, MR02DecisionTime, BLT20DecisionTime, blanc2022properly}.
-To the best of our knowledge, however, there is no previous work that considers theoretical guarantees for sample complexity.
+\textbf{Theory of Decision Tree Learning:} The theoretical study of decision tree learning has been explored primarily from the perspective of time complexity in various specific contexts~\cite{EH89DecisionTime, MR02DecisionTime, BLT20DecisionTime, blanc2022properly}.While recent work has established sample complexity bounds for data-driven hyperparameter tuning of decision trees \cite{balcan2024learning}, there is no previous work that considers theoretical guarantees for the active learning label complexity of decision trees.
 Additionally, in the context of learning, existing works have analyzed different properties of decision trees, including their application to sparse feature recovery.
 Notably, works by \cite{banihashem2023optimalsparserecoverydecision, KazemitabarABT17} focused on decision stump learning for regression problems, motivated by the challenge of sparse feature recovery.
 While these studies have contributed to our understanding of decision tree learning in settings such as sparse recovery and sample complexity, they largely overlook the domain of active learning within decision tree theory.

 \textbf{Disagreement Coefficient of decision trees} The theoretical basis for active learning of decision trees was laid by \cite{balcan2010true}, who showed that axis-parallel trees on continuous inputs in the $[0,1]^n$ hypercube can be learned efficiently under the uniform distribution.
 Their proof relied on decomposing the class by leaf count and arguing that each subclass has a finite disagreement coefficient.
 However, they only asserted finiteness without giving a way to compute the coefficient or bound it quantitatively.
 Our work fills this gap by providing the first explicit calculation of the disagreement coefficient for decision trees on discrete domains, establishing the bound $\theta = O(\ln^{\height}(n))$.